DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 G1.
 Official research

 In 2011, an ad-hoc module about the employment of persons with disabilities was added to the research portfolio of the Federal Government, Department of Economics (ADSEI).
-The Interfederal Centre for Equal Opportunities (UNIA) has introduced an electronic system for the registration and the management of notifications and individual files concerning the anti-discrimination law.
+The Interfederal Centre for Equal Opportunities (UNIA) has introduced an electronic system for the registration and management of notifications and individual files concerning the anti-discrimination law.
 These figures are presented in its annual activity reports.
 In addition, the Flemish equal chances policy and the French Community work with an electronic system for registration and handling of the notifications and files (METIS, a central registration system).
 In this way, the notifications of discrimination in Belgium are centralised.

 G2.
 Census data